RX-M/kubecon-eu-2019/step07/README.md

 ![The events you sent to the ossp service in step 2](./images/ossp-event.PNG)

-You should now see your GRPC service's logs in Kibana!
+You should now see your ossp service's logs in Kibana!
 Take a minute to look around; with its current setting Fluentd is capture all activity coming to all containers within your namespace.

 One more piece of the observability triad to go, tracing application calls with Istio: